Shayne Neumann: Political career

 Neumann has cited the rise of Pauline Hanson in his home town of Ipswich as his motivation for becoming more involved in politics.

 Neumann was the Labor candidate for Blair at the 2004 federal election, and was heavily defeated by sitting Liberal member Cameron Thompson who received 61.21 percent of the two-party-preferred vote.
 Blair was considered a Liberal safe seat at the time.

 Neumann sought a rematch in 2007.
 This time, he was aided by two factors.
 Firstly, a redistribution of the electoral boundaries, finalised in 2006, pushed Blair further into Ipswich while cutting out the conservative-leaning rural towns of Esk and Kingaroy, roughly halving Thompson's majority and putting Blair just outside the range of seats that Labor would have needed to win government.
 Secondly, there was a big Labor resurgence across the country at the 2007 federal election under the leadership of Kevin Rudd.
 This resurgence was at its greatest in Rudd's home state of Queensland.
 Neumann won the seat on a swing of 10.17 points.

 Neumann was re-elected in 2010 with only a modest swing against him.
 He was re-elected in 2013, actually picking up a small swing in his favour as Labor lost government.
 In 2016, Neumann technically made Blair a safe Labor seat by taking 58.88 percent of the two-party vote.

 Neumann supported Rudd in the Australian Labor Party leadership spill on 26 June 2013.
 He stated that "it was a really tough decision because I thought it was in the best interests of our state and of the people in my electorate."
 In Labor's October 2013 leadership spill, Neumann supported Bill Shorten.

+Following the ALP's defeat at the 2013 federal election, Neumann served as a shadow minister under opposition leaders Bill Shorten and Anthony Albanese, including as a member of Shorten's shadow cabinet from 2013 to 2019.
+He held the shadow portfolios of Indigenous affairs (2013–2016), ageing (2013–2016), Northern Australia (2016), immigration and border protection (2016–2019), and veterans' affairs and defence personnel (2019–2022).
+However, he was not included in the Albanese ministry after the ALP won the 2022 election.